-Like I have already mentioned, these cast iron pork chops don’t have to be served with the mustard sauce if you prefer a lighter dinner.
+As I have already mentioned, these cast iron pork chops don’t have to be served with mustard sauce if you prefer a lighter dinner.
 They are tasty on their own – with a side of your choice.

 How to cook pork chops?